KDE/digikam-doc/asset_management/data_protection.rst

 Future of File-system with ZFS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ZFS from Oracle seems to be one of two candidates to deal with disk errors on a low level, and it is highly scalable.
 It is Open Source, heavily patented, comes with an GPL incompatible license, and is available on Solaris and Leopard.
-Let us hope that it will soon be available for Linux® and Windows (article).
+Let us hope that it will soon be available for Linux and Windows (article).

 This is for the courageous ones.
 Fuse ZFS

 Oracle has also started an initiative with its **btrfs** file system.
-It employs the same protection technique as **zfs** does, and it's available on Linux®.
+It employs the same protection technique as **zfs** does, and it's available on Linux.

 Human Errors
 ------------